Top tips to keep bills down

 Ditch the dryer

-Clothes dryers are incredibly convenient, especially when it’s pouring with rain outside!
+The clothes dryer can be are incredibly convenient, especially when it’s pouring with rain outside!
 But by simply letting the sun dry your washing instead of the dryer, you can shave a decent chunk off your energy bills.
+Perth is one of the sunniest cities in the world, so even if it’s not summer, it’s pretty easy to get your clothes dry any time of year.

 Insulate your windows